scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

    Computer Vision Pipeline.

-We design these pipelines with two things in mind.
-We not only ensured scalability in the amount of data we process, but also how easily it is to expand to perform computer vision tasks on new objects of interests or other navigation assets.

 1. Data
 --------

-**Data Preparation.** Before we explain the data involved in creating our training set, we would first like to explain the difference between object detection and semantic segmentation.
-These are two different tasks in computer vision.
+**Data Preparation.** The actual data that is needed to create our training sets depends on the computer vision task at hand.
+Object detection and semantic segmentation are two different tasks in computer vision.
 Object detection involves locating and classifying a variable number of objects in an image.
 Figure 2 demonstrates how we use object detection models to classify and locate turn lane markings from satellite imagery.
-We are not just distinguishing five left-turn only lane markings from two right-turn only lane markings like we would do in a classification problem, but we also want to know where in the image these markings are located.
-Other practical applications of object detection include face detection, counting, visual search engine.
+We are not just distinguishing left-turn only lane markings from right-turn only lane markings like we would do in a classification problem, but we also want to know where in the image each of these markings are located.
+There are many other practical applications of object detection such as face detection, counting, visual search engine.
+In our case, detected turn lane markings become valuable navigation assets to our routing engines when determining the most optimal routes.

 .. figure:: fig2.png
    :height: 75 px